Bylaws of

 Section 4.
 Quorum.

-A quorum consists of two percent of the first 2,000 members plus one percent of the remaining members present in person.
+Two percent of the first 2,000 members and one percent of the remaining members present in person shall constitute a quorum for the transaction of business at any meeting of the members.

 Section 5.
 Voting.